jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 I did take the **secure-boot** and **arm-trusted-firmware recipes** from that [meta-odroid][meta-odroid] layer.

 I opted to use a mainline kernel and u-boot rather then any vendor versions or custom patches.
+I did add a patch to the mainline **dtb** to get the **eMMC** working.

-Because of that I did not expect accelerated video to work, but as it is now I get no HDMI output.
-I do know the hardware is good from running an Ubuntu image.
+Because I am running a mainline kernel I did not really expect accelerated video to work, but as it is now I get no HDMI output at all.
+I do know the hardware is good from running an Ubuntu image when I first got the board.
 I might just be missing some kernel command line parameters.

 The things that do work are ethernet, USB, serial console and either SD card or eMMC booting.
 These are the only subsystems I have looked at so far.